CGrassin/M62429_Arduino_Library/README.md

 To install it, download the content of the repository in ZIP, open the Arduino IDE, open "Sketch" > "Include Library" > "Add .ZIP Library" and select the ZIP file.

+**This library is now included in the Arduino Library Manager.** You can install it directly in the Arduino IDE by opening the Library Manager and searching for "M62429".

 To get started, open the "VolumeSweep" example, included in this library.

 ## Detailed functions